thadguidry/respec/data--cite.md

 </p>
 ```

+Wrapping the `dfn` in a `code` element assures that other references to the definition are also marked up as `code`.

 ### Example of usage with `dfn` element
 This example shows how to use `data-cite` with an `dfn` element to cite an external spec.